eesast/AIchallenge2/logic/design.md

 ##### dynamic

+`update`: update __delay

-`arrive`: judge if the signal has arrived in this frame
+`arrived`: judge if the signal has arrived in this frame

+`get_data`: for radio, it will return data; for environment sound, it will generate data by bit manipulation

 ### `Item`